-To find out if you're eligible to withdraw from your Registered Retirement Savings Plan to finance your education, go to Canada Revenue Agency [cra.gc.ca].
-To find out if you qualify to withdraw funds from a Registered Education Savings Plan, go to Canada.ca.
+Find out if you're eligible to withdraw from your Registered Retirement Savings Plan (RRSP) to finance your education, and also find out if you qualify to withdraw funds from a Registered Education Savings Plan (RESP).

 If you’re receiving any scholarships or bursaries, talk with the granting organization to find out whether support will continue if you study abroad.
 To find scholarships for studying abroad, check with your Alberta post-secondary school and the following sources: